machinaut/schematic-file-converter/doc/geda_fileformat.md

 are placed under the General Public License (GPL) version 2.0.
 The gEDA/gaf symbol and schematic file format is Copyright (C) 1998-2004 Ales Hvezda.

+## Coordinate Space ##

+All coordinates are in mils (1/1000 of an inch).
+This is an arbitrary decision.
+Remember in there is no concept of physical lengths/dimensions in schematics and symbols (for schematic capture only).

+ * Origin is in lower left hand corner.
+ * The size of the coordinate space is unlimited, but it is recommended that all objects stay within (120.0, 90.0) (x, y inches).
+ * It is generally advisable to have positive x and y coordinates, however, negative coordinates work too, but not recommended.

+The following figure shows how the coordinate space is setup:
+TODO: insert image

+X axis increases going to the right.
+Y axis increase going up.
+Coordinate system is landscape and corresponds to a sheet of paper turned on its side.